South Sudan

 Travelling in this remote part of Africa is a real adventure.
 The youthful nature of the country and lack of infrastructure lends South Sudan a frontier-like feel, yet for photographers wishing to journey off the beaten path, travelling in this young nation is a richly rewarding experience of highly decorated people still living much the same way they have for centuries.

-Our expedition in South Sudan journeys to remote villages to meet six different, yet startlingly beautiful, groups of African people including the Lopit, Peri, Toposa, Jiye, Laarim and Mundari.
+Our expedition in South Sudan journeys to remote villages to meet five different, yet startlingly beautiful, groups of African people including the Toposa, Jie, Laarim, Lopit and Mundari.

 LOPIT